MichaelWaruiru/MichaelWaruiru/README.md

 <font size="6"><b>INTRODUCTION</b></font>
-- 👋 Hi, I’m Michael Waruiru, and I am a backend developer
+- 👋 Hi, I’m Michael Waruiru, and I am a self-taught backend developer
 - 👀 I’m interested in backend development using Go and Python(Flask and Django), and Machine Learning
 <br>
 <br>